Experience the Euphrat!

 More than a museum, the Euphrat creates an experiential environment for visual ideas and communication.
 Our comprehensive program of arts, education, public art programs and lectures stimulate creativity and interest in art among audiences of all ages.

 Be inspired by the challenging exhibitions and accompanying educational programs.
 Engage in the development of creative solutions for our times.
-Experience the Euphrat through our collaborative art projects and these online events and shows:
+Experience the Euphrat through our collaborative art projects, online events and exhibitions.

 If you'd like to perform, please email email@example.com